An undergraduate course taught by Dr. Mathieu Deflem at the University of South Carolina.

 Conclusion: Theory and the Role of Sociology

-Students are expected to view the Narrated PowerPoint Videos and conduct the readings, especially the Lecture Notes, in the time frame specified in the Schedule.
-The instructor will provide regular announcements and send emails that will guide students on the readings and related course assignments at least once a week, usually more.
-A review of student’s individual study by means of a written summary of key points of the course materials at the end of each chapter is encouraged.
+Students can view the Narrated PowerPoint Videos and conduct the readings, especially the Lecture Notes, in the time frame specified in the Schedule.
+The instructor will provide regular announcements and send emails that will guide students on the readings and related course assignments at least twice a week.

-Narrated PowerPoint Videos: The Narrated PowerPoint Videos are short video presentations that review the key points of each chapter discussed in the readings along with images and visual illustrations.
-These Narrated PowerPoint Videos are essential!
-They are designed as an overview of the course materials and to provide illustrations that explain the meaning and value of the discussed theories.
+Narrated PowerPoint Videos: The Narrated PowerPoint Videos are short video lectures that review the key points of each chapter discussed in the readings along with images and visual illustrations.
 While the Narrated Videos do not substitute for your individual reading of the Lecture Notes, they are extremely useful for your learning!

 Registered students can access all course materials on Blackboard.